mdribus/association-finder-hla/README.md

 |11|Geno_A_C_B|A_C_B|HRGeno|A\*02:01\~C\*07:02\~B\*07:02\+A\*03:01\~C\*02:02\~B\*51:01|

 ### Alleles to skip:
-These files are unique to each population and include alleles that are probably present in the data because of an incorrect assignment of race/ethnic background.
+These files are unique to each population and include two-field alleles that are probably present in the data because of an incorrect assignment of race/ethnic background.
 The alleles should be skipped.
 Otherwise, associations with extremely high odds ratios are identified in error.
 HLA allele frequencies differ across populations defined by race/ethnicity.
 Due to inconsistencies when reporting race/ethnicity when collecting HLA typing data, some individuals will be placed in the wrong a racial/ethnic category.
 Alleles are included in these files for a given population if the allele frequency is more than 5x higher in any other population.
 These calculations were performed for the African American, Asian & Pacific Islander, White, and Hispanic populations based on 9-locus allele frequencies provided by the National Marrow Donor Program in 2021.

+## Running the disease association pipeline:
+AssociationFinderHLA was developed for R version 4.0.1.
+Required R packages include the following:
+-data.table
+-dplyr
+-broom
+-purr